ropensci/wateRinfo/README.md

 Note on restrictions of the downloads
 -------------------------------------

-The number of downloads on waterinfo.be is limited.
-When you require more extended data requests, please contact the developers of waterinfo.be themselve on the e-mail adress <hydrometrie@waterinfo.be>.
-Tokens and restrictions on download volumes -------------------------------------------

 The amount of data downloaded from waterinfo.be is limited via a credit system.
 When you require more extended data requests, please request a download token from the waterinfo.be site administrators via the e-mail adress <hydrometrie@waterinfo.be> with a statement of which data and how frequently you would like to download data.
 You will then receive a client-credit code that can be used to obtain a token that is valid for 24 hours, after which the token can be refreshed with the same client-credit code.

 Get token with client-credit code: (limited client-credit code for testing purposes)